-Saint John’s Lutheran Church is committed to a music ministry for the glory of God and the edification and inspiration of those who worship in this place.
-God’s Word is proclaimed through the reading of Scripture, preaching, and in song by the clergy, choirs and congregation.
+Saint Johnís Lutheran Church is committed to a music ministry for the glory of God and the edification and inspiration of those who worship in this place.
+Godís Word is proclaimed through reading Scripture, preaching, and in song by the clergy, choirs and congregation.
 Organ and instruments also sound forth in praise of Almighty God and move us to a more profound Alleluia!

-Treble Choir is open to all children, aged 8, or grade 3 through grade 6.
-Treble Choir rehearses weekly and sings once per month at the 9 am Divine Service and for major feasts of the church year.
-Treble Choir members also participate in the annual American Guild of Organists Children's Choir Festival and sing at Advent Lessons and Carols, Holy Week observances and concerts.
+Treble Choir is open to all children, aged 8, or grade 3 through grade 8.
+Treble Choir rehearses weekly and sings at least once per month at the 9 am Divine Service and for major feasts of the church year.
+Treble Choir members participate in a fall retreat day, the annual American Guild of Organists Children's Choir Festival and sing at Advent Lessons and Carols, Holy Week observances and concerts.

 Chancel Choir is for changed voice men & boys, and females in high school and above.† The SATB choir rehearses weekly and sings 3 Sundays per month at the 9 am Divine Service and for feast days.
 All are welcome to participate.
 Music reading skills are very helpful, but will also be taught for those willing to learn!

-The Eaglet Ringers (mostly Youth) and the Eagle Eye Ringers (mostly adults) comprise St. John's two handbell choirs.
-Each group rehearses weekly and rings 1-2 services per month and feast days, utilizing the church’s three octaves of Malmark Handbells and 4 octaves of hand chimes.
+The Eagle Eye Ringers are St. John's handbell choir.
+The choir rehearses weekly and rings 2 weekends per month and feast days, utilizing the churchís three octaves of Malmark Handbells and 4 octaves of hand chimes.
 Retired instrumental music teacher, Rex Holden is the Handbell Director.